-- 10. Trypsinogen is an inactive enzyme of pancreatic juice.
+- 7. In which part of alimentary canal absorption of water, simple sugars and takes place ? - 8.
+Why are proteases generally released in inactive form ? - 9.
+Trypsinogen is an inactive enzyme of pancreatic juice.
 An enzyme, enterokinase, activates it.
 Which tissue/cell secrete this enzyme ?
-How is it activated ? - 11.
-What is the role of insulin? - 12.
+How is it activated ? - 10.
+What is the role of insulin? - 11.
 Name any one country where children affected from PEM are found more.

-- 13. What is emulsification ?
-Where and how does it occur ? - 14.
+- 12. What is emulsification ?
+Where and how does it occur ? - 13.
 Name three parts of large intestine.
-Which vestigial organ arises from the first part of it ? - 15.
+Which vestigial organ arises from the first part of it ? - 14.
 Name the digestive gland which acts as both exocrine and endocrine.
-Also name the products which are secreted by it. - 16.
+Also name the products which are secreted by it. - 15.
 The wall of alimentary canal is made up of four layers.
-Give the names of these four layers. - 17.
+Give the names of these four layers. - 16.
 Hydrochloric acid is found in our stomach.
-What purpose does it serve in alimentary canal ? - 18.
-In which part of the digestive system the absorption of following substances takes place ? - (a) Certain drugs - (b) Glucose, fructose and fatty acids - (c) Water, some minerals and drugs - (d) Simple sugar and alcohol - 19.
-Differentiate between chylomicron and micelles.
+What purpose does it serve in alimentary canal ? - 17.
+In which part of the digestive system the absorption of following substances takes place ? - (a) Certain drugs

+- (b) Glucose, fructose and fatty acids

+- (c) Water, some minerals and drugs

+- (d) Simple sugar and alcohol

+- 18. Differentiate between chylomicron and micelles.

-20. In the following diagram of duct system of liver, gallbladder and pancreas, label a, b, c, d, e and f :
+19. In the following diagram of duct system of liver, gallbladder and pancreas, label a, b, c, d, e and f :

-- 21. Give a diagrammatic representation of transverse section of gut. - 22.
-Draw the sketch of anatomical regions of human stomach and label any four parts in it. - 23.
-How does the nervous system control the activities of gastro-intestinal tract ? - 24.
-Draw a labelled figure of digestive system of human. - 25.
-Give a summary of cause and symptoms of following disorders of digestive system : - (a) Jaundice - (b) Vomiting - (c) Diarrhoea - (d) Constipation - (e) Indigestion
+- 20. Give a diagrammatic representation of transverse section of gut. - 21.
+Draw the sketch of anatomical regions of human stomach and label any four parts in it. - 22.
+How does the nervous system control the activities of gastro-intestinal tract ?